finnito/blog/content/posts/2021-07-11-lake-angelus/index.md

   <figcaption>(📷: Finn LeSueur) Jen on Robert Ridge as the track starts to sidle and crampons added a nice layer of safety.</figcaption>
 </figure>

 From here the route continues on with much of the same, beautiful views of the valleys below and of mountain ridges in the far distance.
-We even spotted Speargrass Hut down on the west side of the range. __The junction for Speargrass Hut is about 20-30min before Angelus Hut__, and in the end we arrived just after 2pm, just in time for a late lunch in the sun-heated hut.
+We even spotted Speargrass Hut down on the west side of the range. __The junction for Speargrass Hut is about 20-30min before Angelus Hut__, and in the end, we arrived just after 2pm, just in time for a late lunch in the sun-heated hut.

 <figure>
   <img src="/posts/lake-angelus-hut/IMG_2561.jpeg" alt="The frankly amazing view from Angelus Hut."/>